Although common in countries such as Canada, citizens’ assemblies broke new ground in the UK in 2016 and 2017.

 In the same year, Gordon Brown suggested such an assembly be formed to tackle the Brexit problem.
 He got his wish in 2017 when the Involve charity trialled a Brexit Citizens’ Assembly made up of almost equal number Remainers and Leavers.
 Aside from this balance of political views, the group was a random mix.
 They met on weekends to discuss topics such as post-Brexit policy on trade and migration and heard arguments from Leave and Remain MPs.

 Today, those in favour of citizens’ assemblies say they are not only a fresh alternative to the binary dialogue which often occurs when discussing such heated social and political topics, but also governments can at last champion the people’s voice – and perhaps also shift the blame elsewhere when policy goes pear-shaped.
 Giving the people a voice didn’t resolve Brexit when the referendum votes were counted.
 However, with citizens assemblies the topics are discussed thoroughly, typically with the guidance of experts rather than fuelled by political persuasion.

-The fact that there’s no binding commitment to follow the assemblies findings has irked Extinction Rebellion somewhat.
-During a meeting with then Environment Secretary Michael Gove (who was ‘open-minded’ about their assembly) they made it clear that any failure to act on assembly findings would not be acceptable.
-And yes, it does seem odd that ill-informed voters in a referendum can cast binding votes but assemblies can’t, but it’s still a step in the right direction.
+The fact there’s no binding commitment to follow the assemblies findings has irked Extinction Rebellion somewhat.
+During a meeting with then Environment Secretary Michael Gove (who was ‘open-minded’ about their assembly plans) they made it clear that any failure to act on assembly findings would not be acceptable.
+And yes, it does seem odd that ill-informed voters in a referendum can cast binding votes but assemblies can’t, but it’s a step in the right direction.